-The far-right former army captain resoundingly beat his opponent, Workers’ Party candidate Fernando Haddadm, on Sunday with 46.7 percent support compared to Haddadm’s 28.5 percent, although didn’t make the 50 percent cutoff to avoid a second round.
+The far-right former army captain resoundingly beat his opponent, Workers’ Party candidate Fernando Haddad, on Sunday with 46.7 percent support compared to Haddad’s 28.5 percent, although didn’t make the 50 percent cutoff to avoid a second round.
 The tough-on-crime candidate who’s praised Brazil’s past dictatorship had a jump in support after being stabbed at a rally in early September.
 Bolsonaro and his followers accused faulty electronic voting systems for not winning outright.
 Meanwhile, Haddad raised the possibility of a second-round alliance as he faces Bolsonaro on October 28.

 The Presidential Daily Brief

 It was a private ceremony.
 Brett Kavanaugh was sworn in as a Supreme Court justice shortly after the U.S. Senate confirmed President Donald Trump’s nomination, 50-48, Saturday afternoon.
 The vote was mostly along party lines, but West Virginia Democrat Joe Manchin backed the embattled judge accused of sexual assault and other misconduct as a youth and opposed more than supported in opinion polls.
 Alaska Republican Lisa Murkowski voted “present.”
 Protesters tried to disrupt the proceedings, and fundraising to defeat key “aye” voting Maine GOP Sen. Susan Collins in 2020 reportedly spiked.